 All pensions paid will be subject to income tax under PAYE.
-If a lifetime annuity has been purchased, the insurance company will be responsible for the payment of income tax.

 You are not forced to take lump sum or pension benefits from your SSAS at any time; however the tax charges applied to lump sum death benefits paid from your income drawdown fund will also apply to the un-drawn part of your fund from your 75th birthday.